 Yes.
 We can easily help you get this done.

 What is a bankruptcy mill?

 What is a bankruptcy mill?
 A bankruptcy “mill” is a large law firm that files a lot of cases.
 These mills are notorious for charging additional fees and delivering poor service.
 They are similar to factories and you are little more than a file number.
 At a bankruptcy mill, people often do not receive the personal attention that they need and deserve.
-The Eric Pratt Law Firm is definitely NOT a bankruptcy mill.
+The Pratt & Maegli Law Firm is definitely NOT a bankruptcy mill.
 We treat you with respect and dignity because we take it personally.
 Our standards are very high and we demand that every member of our staff adhere to these standards.

 Do I need to go to court?

 Most cases require only 1 appearance.
 Before your court date, we will talk you about what will happen in court.
 Also, your attorney from the Pratt & Maegli Law Firm will always be with you at any court appearances.

 The attorneys at Pratt & Maegli Law Firm understand the emotional issues that you are facing.
 We are committed to a personal relationship with you.